-Applicants must meet California University’s admissions standards, as well as the academic requirements, nonacademic professional disposition requirements, and all entry-level requirements for Pennsylvania teaching certification.
+Applicants for any of the scholarship types must meet PennWest California’s admissions standards, as well as the academic requirements, and nonacademic professional disposition requirements.

 - Letters of recommendation from three non-relatives (e.g., employer, teacher, guidance counselor, etc.) who have professional interactions with the applicant.

 Each scholarship type (associate, bachelor’s, master’s) has additional criteria that applicants must meet.
 See the Scholarship Eligibility Requirements and Conditions Chart for details.

 Applicants must first meet the initial university admissions criteria:

 - Apply to PennWest California through Admissions and be accepted to the University.

 - Be an incoming student.

 - Major in one of the following degree programs:

 - Associate Degree in Early Childhood Education,